smikhalevski/react-executor/README.md

 ```

 Each executor has a unique key in the scope of the manager.
 Here we created the new executor with the key `'rooky'`.
-Manager creates a new executor when you call
+Managers create a new executor when you call
 [`getOrCreate`](https://smikhalevski.github.io/react-executor/classes/react_executor.ExecutorManager.html#getOrCreate)
 with a new key.
 Each consequent call with that key returns the same executor.